top of page

 Ancient Bluebell and Beech Tree Woods

-Additional information: this Bluebell should not be confused with the Spanish Bluebell, which is native to Spain, Portugal, and Northwest Africa.
+This Bluebell should not be confused with the Spanish Bluebell, which is native to Spain, Portugal, and Northwest Africa.

-This flower stands more upright and has a lighter blue hue, growing on both sides of the stem, occasionally appearing in pink or off-white.
-The leaves are thicker, and the flower is more open with little to no fragrance.
+This Spanish Variety stands more upright and has a lighter blue hue, growing on both sides of the stem, occasionally appearing in pink or off-white.
+(Take a look at the photo below)

 Both plants are beautiful and bloom around the same time, but it's crucial to keep them apart to prevent crossbreeding, which poses a threat to the English variety.